ttnsy/dac-telco/README.md

 This project is developed as one of [Algoritma Academy](https://algorit.ma/) Data Analytics Specialization using capstone Projects.
 The deliverables of this project is a simple analytic dashboard using Flask framework.

-The skeleton for this application is separated into 2 different files: `app.py` and `helper.py`, in which the first one handles the routing and within `helper` you would define function to be called in `app`.
+The skeleton for this application is separated into 2 different files: [app.py](app.py) and [helper.py](helper.py), in which the first one handles the routing and within [helper](helper.py) you would define function to be called in [app](app.py).

-The `Customer_Churn_Analysis.ipynb` notebook contains all the tasks and explanation which will guide you to complete the given skeleton.
+The [Customer_Churn_Analysis](Customer_Churn_Analysis.ipynb) notebook contains all the tasks and explanation which will guide you to complete the given skeleton.

 ## Rubrics